Yelfive/md-notes/en/Beanstalk/Usage.md

+---
+recommend: true
+---

-# Usage
+# Beanstalk Usage

-= Beanstalk Protocol =

 ## Protocol

 The beanstalk protocol runs over **TCP** using **ASCII** encoding.
 Clients connect,send commands and data, wait for responses, and close the connection.
 For each connection, __the server processes commands serially in the order in which they were received and sends responses in the same order__.
 All integers in the protocol are formatted in decimal and (unless otherwise indicated) nonnegative.

 Names, in this protocol, are ASCII strings.
 They may contain

 - letters (`A-Z` and `a-z`)
 - numerals (`0-9`)